 This landforms modelling project could have been easily scanned and posted to Ms Third Grade’s class blog in 3D, rather than 2D images.

-3D scans made with the Matter and Form 3D Scanner can be saved in a variety of file formats and inserted into PowerPoint, Word, and PDF documents.
-The scans can be published in their interactive form on the web through bevelpix.com, then shared on a class blog or used as part of a student’s personal web-based portfolio.
+You can save 3D scans made with the Matter and Form 3D Scanner in a variety of file formats and inserted into PowerPoint, Word, and PDF documents.
+Publish the scans in their interactive form on the web through bevelpix.com, then shared on a class blog or used as part of a student’s personal web-based portfolio.
 Models uploaded to bevelpix.com are compatible with viewing on devices with low processing power such as tablets and smartphones.

 5. 3D Scanning Integrates Hands-On Learning with Digital Work

 The process of modelling curriculum concepts is becoming a core activity in modern classrooms.
 The ability to 3D scan hands-on modelling of science subjects opens up further avenues for students to analyze and experiment with data in a digital format.